How Trade Finance Can Help Your International Trade Business

 International trade payments.
 Made simple.

 At Silverbird, we offer a smart alternative to traditional banking.
-Hold, transfer and exchange foreign currencies online simply by using a single account.
+Hold, transfer and exchange foreign currencies online with an international business account simply by using a single account.
 Avoid facing low forex rates with multi-currency accounts catered to international merchants like you and convert over 30 currencies within a single account.